Abigail Folger was one of the five victims of the Manson Family's "Tate murders."

-25-year-old Abigail Anne Folger might never have been at 10050 Cielo Drive at all if not for her boyfriend, Wojciech Frykowski.
+Twenty-five-year-old Abigail Anne Folger might never have been at 10050 Cielo Drive at all if not for her boyfriend, Wojciech “Voytek” Frykowski.

 He was an acquaintance of star-studded film director Roman Polanski’s from back in Poland.
-But although it was Frykowski who brought Abigail Folger into the Hollywood circle, Folger was already a famous persona in her own right: she was the daughter of Peter Folger, who was chairman of the Folger Coffee Company, and she was the heiress to his fortune.
+But although it was Frykowski who brought Abigail Folger into the Hollywood circle, Folger was already a famous persona in her own right: she was the daughter of Peter Folger, chairman of the Folger Coffee Company, and she was the heir to his fortune.

 Abigail Folger was born on Aug.
-11, 1943, and would die almost exactly on her 26th birthday.
-Born into an uber-wealthy and Catholic family, Folger’s early life was one of tradition and high-society training.
+11, 1943, and would die just two days before her 26th birthday.
+Born into an über wealthy and Catholic family, Folger’s early life was one of tradition and high-society training.
 She was a debutante and a model student who graduated from Harvard University with an art history degree.

 She worked for the University of California Art Museum in Berkeley, then left for New York where she worked at a book store and then as a social worker in the ghettos.
 It was in New York in 1968 when she met Voytek Frykowski, who was new to America.
-He was an aspiring writer.
-The two communicated mostly in French as his English was not good.
+He claimed to be an aspiring writer.
+The two communicated mostly in French as his English wasn’t very good.

-Around 10:00 P.M., Folger phoned her mother in Connecticut to let her know she had booked a flight to San Francisco the next morning.
-Shortly after, Folger put on her nightgown and started to read in of the guest’s rooms.
+At around 10 p.m., Folger phoned her mother in Connecticut to let her know she had booked a flight to San Francisco the next morning.
+Shortly after, Folger put on her nightgown and started to read in one of the guest rooms.
 Frykowski fell asleep on the couch.

 Frykowski was then startled awake by a strange man pointing a gun into his face.
 He asked who the man was to which the stranger replied: “I am the Devil and I’m here to do the Devil’s business.”

-The morning after Abigail Folger arrived at 10050 Cielo Drive, the Polanski’s housekeeper, Winifred Chapman, ran screaming from the house.
+The next morning, the Polanski’s housekeeper, Winifred Chapman, ran screaming from 10050 Cielo Drive.
 “Murder!
 Death!
 Bodies!
 Blood!” she cried as she pounded on the neighbors’ doors.

 When the police arrived, they found that the Hollywood home had been turned into a human slaughterhouse.
-18-year-old Steven Parent, who was visiting the property’s caretaker, was slumped over the front seat of his car at the entrance of the property, shot.
+Eighteen-year-old Steven Parent, who was visiting the property’s caretaker, was slumped over in the front seat of his car at the entrance of the property, shot four times.

 Police were further horrified to find the word “pig” written in the victims’ blood on the front door.

-Inside lay the bodies of Sharon Tate and her friend Jay Sebring.
-Tate had evidently been stabbed at least 15 times.
-A rope was tied around her neck, slung over a rafter, and the other end of the same rope attached to Jay Sebring’s neck.
+Inside lay the bodies of Sharon Tate and her friend and ex-boyfriend Jay Sebring.
+Tate had been stabbed 16 times.
+A rope was tied around her neck, slung over a rafter, and the other end of the same rope was attached to Jay Sebring’s neck.
 Tate was in her pajamas.

 Sebring had been stabbed and beaten over the head.
 Out on the lawn was Abigail Folger.
-She had been attempting to flee when she was cut down.
+She had tried to flee when she was cut down.
 The nightgown she was wearing was so soaked in blood that it was nearly impossible to tell the now-crimson garment had originally been white.
-The five-foot-five girl had been stabbed 28 times.
+The five-foot-five young woman had been stabbed 28 times.

 Frykowski, further out on the lawn, had numerous head wounds.
-He was also stabbed and shot repeatedly.
+He was stabbed 51 times and shot twice.

 An investigator on the scene recalled: “I’d worked homicide for five years and seen a lot of violence.
 This was the worst.”